 Assign tasks and sub-tasks

-For best results and optimal organization, assign tasks to a directly responsible individual.
-Assign sub-tasks that are dependent on tasks.
+For best results and optimal organization, assign tasks and sub-tasks

 Post January Videos.